kwassarman/Chem308/PIB.md

 ## Potential Energy Well

 The well can be defined by a certain length, L, and height at the sides.
 Initially can look at well with infinite walls (or as close as you can get in Matlab, $$10^6$$).
 This means that the observed particle must exists somewhere in the well and no where else in space.
-Below is a picture of the infinite well.

 ## Physical States of Particle